 According to the World Health Organisation, Georgia's capital Tbilisi is among Europe's top three most polluted metropolises.
-Nearly 4000 people die annually due to long-term exposure to smog.
-It also damages the potencial of the city, which is a UNESCO World Heritage Site, for tourism.
-Pollution is caused by obsolete power plants and heavy industry, and cars in poor technical condition.
+Nearly four thousand people die annually due to long-term exposure to smog.
+It also damages the potential of the city, which is a UNESCO World Heritage Site, for tourism.
+In industrial towns, pollution is caused by obsolete power plants and heavy industries.
+In other places, mostly by cars in poor technical condition, or by heating using solid fuels.

 Clean air for Georgia